-Step by Step Guidelines to Make Line Graph in Excel with 2 Variables
+Make Line Graph in Excel with 2 Variables: Step-by-Step Guidelines

 Step 1: Prepare Dataset

-The first and foremost thing to create a line graph is to prepare a proper dataset.
+The first and foremost thing to make a single line graph in Excel is to prepare a proper dataset.
 For example, we have prepared a dataset of a company’s sales and profit in the first half of a year.

 - Insert the time period on column B as it is the independent data that are fixed.